ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 These files can configure a multitude of things, including passwords, SSH keys, CA certificates, auto-installed packages, system configuration files, etc.
-Various settings are provided by different _modules_ - refer to the [documentation](https://canonical-cloud-init.readthedocs-hosted.com/en/latest/reference/modules.html) fore more details.
+Various settings are provided by different _modules_ - refer to the [documentation](https://canonical-cloud-init.readthedocs-hosted.com/en/latest/reference/modules.html) for more details.
 In this section we are only interested in a minimal configuration that will allow us to log into our machine.
 We'll set up an initial password for the `ubuntu` user.
 We can do it by putting this setting into `user-data`:

 ```